Naticord/naticord/README.md

 # naticord
-Naticord / Native-cord is a native Discord client.
+Naticord / Native-cord is a native Discord client made in Python.